 While possession of stolen merchandise can be a felony or a misdemeanor, depending upon the value of the stolen property, possession of stolen firearms is always a felony, regardless of the value of the gun.

-At the law office of Shaffer & Engle Law Offices, LLC, Harrisburg gun crimes attorney Jeffrey Engle has extensive experience defending clients facing criminal charges for purchase, sale, possession or trafficking of firearms.
-He defends people in Pennsylvania state and federal criminal courts, thoroughly investigating every angle of the gun crime case.
+At the law office of Shaffer & Engle Law Offices, LLC, attorneys Jeffrey Engle and Elisabeth K.H.
+Pasqualini, Esquire, have extensive experience defending clients facing criminal charges for purchase, sale, possession or trafficking of firearms.
+They defend people in Pennsylvania state and federal criminal courts, thoroughly investigating every angle of the gun crime case:

 - Was the client really the person who committed the crime?